EDUCBA Logo

 FROM TABLE_NAME;

-In a SQL query, many like statements are possible.
-For instance, numerous like statements must be used to get a list of course names starting with “Jo” and “Am,” as shown below.
+In an SQL query, many LIKE statements are possible.
+For instance, you can use multiple LIKE statements to retrieve a list of course names that start with “Jo” and “Am,” as shown below.

 Command: